Embraer says no plans to build turboprop, focuses on E2 jets

 “You would only build a new aircraft if the business case were robust.”

-Experts say any new turboprop could also have ramifications for an engine market dominated by Pratt & Whitney Canada , currently sole supplier to both ATR and Bombardier.
+Experts say any new turboprop could also have ramifications for an engine market dominated by Pratt & Whitney Canada (UTX.N), currently sole supplier to both ATR and Bombardier.

-General Electric is working on new turboprop designs and could see any move by Embraer, or an upgrade by the two existing players, as a chance to loosen its rival’s grip.
-(Reporting by Tim Hepher; Editing by Conor Humphries)
+General Electric (GE.N) is working on new turboprop designs and could see any move by Embraer, or an upgrade by the two existing players, as a chance to loosen its rival’s grip.